p-dimi/NLP-tookit/README.md

 *Might not work as intended in versions of Python earlier than 3.5*

-### The public version of my NLP tooklit library

 This NLP toolkit library is intended to make use of Deep Learning NLP models easy.
+It was originally made for an artist for his project.
 Import the nlp_toolbox library to your Python project and use it's classes for what you need.

 Current version supports only a CNTK based Sequence to Sequence translation model.
 All you need is a Source text file, and a Target text file, in order to train the model.